jquant/jai-sdk/docs/source/fit.rst

 - :code:`'pretrained_bases'`: This parameter is used when you want to enrich your current train with another already JAI fitted collection in your environment.
 - :code:`'hyperparameters'`: It describes the hyperparameters of the chosen model training.
-- :code:`'label'` (*Supervised*): Parameter used to define the label column of your supervised data.
+- :code:`'label'` (*Supervised*): Parameter used to define the label column of your supervised data and what type of task it will perform.

 You can check a complete reference of these parameters in :ref:`API reference <source/reference/jai:Jai Module>`.